postlund/pyatv/docs/documentation/protocols.md

 ### Encryption
 All channels described here are encrypted using Chacha20Poly1305.
 The session key is always derived (with HKDF) from the shared secret agreed upon during authentication.
-Salt and info values varies depending on channel.
+Salt and info values vary depending on channel.

-Data is encrypted in blocks, with a two bytes (little-endian) size field prepended to it as well as a 16 byte auth tag appended:
+Data is encrypted in blocks, with a two byte (little-endian) size field prepended to it as well as a 16 byte auth tag appended:

 | **Size (2 bytes)** | **Data (n bytes)** | **Auth tag (16 bytes)** |

-HomeKit madates a block size of maximum 1024 byte.
+HomeKit madates a maximum block size of 1024 bytes.
 This is not the case here as any block size (that fits length tag) can be used.

 This is also described in the HAP specification, section 5.2.2 (Release R1).

 ## Remote Control

-*NB: This is WIP.
-Far from everything is understood yet, so take this part with a grain of salt.*
+*NB: This is a WIP.
+Far from everything is understood yet, so take this part with a pinch of salt.*

 Setting up a remote control session works more or less like setting up a regular audio